-We postpone the precise definition and properties of the support function until Section \ref{support}.
-We recall just that for a convex body $K \in \Bbb{R}^d$ the support function $p$ is defined on the unit sphere $\Bbb{S}^{d-1}$ and for each $\theta \in \Bbb{S}^{d-1}$, $p(\theta)$ measures the distance from a fixed origin, which can be chosen inside $K$, to the tangent hyperplane to $K$ orthogonal to $\theta$ in the direction given by $\theta$.
-Already from the definition we note that the quantity $p(\theta)+p(-\theta)$ represents the diameter or width of the body $K$ in the direction parallel to $\theta$.
-This allows us to easily transform diameter or constant width constraints into functional inequality or equality constraints in terms of the support function.
+The precise definition and main properties of the support function are presented in Section \ref{support}.
+Recall that for a convex body $K \subset \Bbb{R}^d$ the associated support function $p$ is defined on the unit sphere $\Bbb{S}^{d-1}$ and for each $\theta \in \Bbb{S}^{d-1}$, $p(\theta)$ measures the distance from a fixed origin, which can be chosen inside $K$, to the tangent hyperplane to $K$ orthogonal to $\theta$.
+Already from the definition it can be noted that the quantity $p(\theta)+p(-\theta)$ represents the diameter or width of the body $K$ in the direction parallel to $\theta$.
+This allows to easily transform diameter or constant width constraints into functional inequality or equality constraints in terms of the support function.
 Convexity constraints can be expressed in similar ways, with complexity varying in terms of the dimension $d$.
-We recall these in the following section.
+These facts are recalled in the following section.

-It is possible to build finite dimensional approximations of convex bodies using a truncation of a spectral decomposition of the support function.
-This can be done, for example, by using Fourier series decomposition for $d=2$ and spherical harmonic decomposition for $d \geq 3$.
-Using these parametrizations convexity constraints turn into linear pointwise inequalities for $d=2$ or quadratic pointwise inequalities for $d=3$.
-Moreover, the constant width constraint can be obtained by simply imposing that the coefficients of all the even functions in the basis decomposition are zero.
-Diameter constraints can also be translated into pointwise linear inequalities.
-The advantages don't stop here: in various situations, functionals like volume and perimeter have explicit formulas in terms of the coefficients in the above decompositions.
+Finite dimensional approximations of convex bodies can be built using a truncation of a spectral decomposition of the support function: Fourier series decomposition for $d=2$ and spherical harmonic decomposition for $d = 3$.
+The shape optimization problem becomes a parametric optimization problem in terms of the coefficients of the spectral decomposition.
+The convexity constraint is modeled by a set of linear pointwise inequalities for $d=2$ or quadratic pointwise inequalities for $d=3$.
+The constant width constraint is characterized by the fact that coefficients of the even basis functions are zero.
+Diameter constraints can also be translated into a set of pointwise linear inequalities.
+It can be noted that in some particular cases, functionals like volume and perimeter have explicit formulas in terms of the coefficients in the above decompositions.